Jeffrey-Chen-Au/flight-booking-mobile-app/README.md

 # Flight Booking Mobile App

-> 📱 A production mobile application for flight search and booking, built with React Native and integrated with an existing backend system.
+> 📱 A production mobile application for flight search and booking, built with React Native Expo and integrated with an existing backend system.

 ---